Button Design System with React and Tailwind

 childrenReactNodeYesThe content inside the button, such as text or icons.

-variant'primary' | 'secondary' | 'outline'No'primary'Defines the button style variant.
+variant'primary' | 'secondary' | 'outline'No'primary'Defines the visual style of the button.

 loadingbooleanNofalseDisplays a loading spinner when set to true.

 disabledbooleanNofalseDisables the button when set to true.
+Applies only when rendered as a `<button>`.

-classNamestringNoundefinedAdditional Tailwind classes for customization.
+classNamestringNoundefinedAdditional Tailwind CSS classes for customization.

 This component is a great starting point for building more complex UI systems and can be extended to include additional variants and functionality as needed.